-We offer a fast turnaround service for clients needing Land Registry compliant plans to help with the property conveyancing.
+We offer a fast turnaround service for clients needing Land Registry compliant plans to help with property conveyancing.
 Find out more about our affordable 48H service.

 A Land Registry plan shows land or property that is subject to an application to appear in the Land Registry, and it has a few alternative names: boundary plan, lease plan, deed plan or conveyance plan.